 If you wish to attend the United States Air Force Academy, your academic achievements through your high school years are of paramount importance.
 Per our selection criteria, academic admissions factors are weighted at 50% of total admission considerations.
 Achieving excellent grades in a wide range of courses and high standardized test scores are critical to a successful application.

 These suggested courses cover all four years of high school and will give you a very solid academic record.
 Remember, these are only our suggestions — you might need to modify them for your own situation.
-We give special consideration to students who earn excellent grades in honors, advanced placement, pre-international baccalaureate, international baccalaureate, and duel enrollment courses.
+We give special consideration to students who earn excellent grades in honors, advanced placement, pre-international baccalaureate, international baccalaureate, and dual enrollment courses.
 In addition, we encourage students to take the most rigorous class schedule they can manage.

 - Four years of English including college preparatory courses in composition and speech